ksdinh/Maxwell_LandingPageSmoke/README.md

 ### Instructions to run test

-To run locally you must first install Node on your local machine.
+To run locally you must first install Node.js on your local machine.
 After installing Node and it's dependencies you will need to install Cypress

 1. Install Node Package Manager - `npm install` (install the requirements)
 2. After NPM and it's dependencies is installed you will need to install Cypress to your local Repository directory